 The University of Stirling is Scotland’s University for Sporting Excellence, with fantastic facilities like the National Swimming Academy and Scottish Tennis Centre located within the University campus.
 The surrounding hills provide an excellent escape for walkers, runners and cyclists.

 Once the capital of Scotland, the City of Stirling is an historic hub.
 Its castle is the second most visited attraction in Scotland, and with many other historic sites, including the Wallace Monument, there is a lot to learn and discover about Scotland’s history.

 Stirling is perfectly situated in the Central Belt, with excellent rail and bus links, and within an hour of two international airports, Scotland's capital Edinburgh and largest city Glasgow.
 Stirling is also affectionately named the ‘gateway to the Highlands’.

 Stirling and its surrounds, including neighbouring Bridge of Allan, offer a wide range of pubs and venues serving up lively atmospheres and music performances.
 Stirling also hosts many festivals, from Bloody Scotland - Scotland's International Crime Writing Festival - to its very own arts and cultural Stirling Fringe Festival.

 I am delighted that you are considering coming to Stirling to study.
 Choosing a University is a big decision.
 By visiting on an Open Day, you can gain an invaluable insight into what we offer at Stirling.
 Meet student representatives, who will happily answer your questions about life as a Stirling student.
 And find out about Stirling Students’ Union’s fantastic clubs and societies – from politics to creative writing.
 I hope to see you soon!

-Collections of pictures snapped throughout Open Day on our Stirling Campus on 19 September.
+Collections of pictures snapped throughout Open Day on our Stirling Campus on 19 September and 31 October.